camalot/jenkins-dark-stylish/README.md

 A theme for Jenkins to give a dark look.

 ```
-NOTE: Tested with both Jenkins version 1.6xx+ and 2.x
+NOTE: Tested with both Jenkins version 1.6xx+ and 2.x (some things on 2.x are not styled properly yet.)
 ```

 You will need to add the domains that you want this to apply to yourself if you use the Stylish plugin.